57blocks/website-article/articles/Frontend Performance Optimization/README.md

 Metric and measurement ranges
 :::

 FP is a web performance metric that measures the time it takes for the user to see any visual content (such as background color or text) in the browser for the first time.
-FP doesn’t particularly focus on the specifics of the page content but instead on the time elapsed from the moment the user initiates the page load (like clicking a link) to the appearance of the first visual element on the screen.
+FP doesn't particularly focus on the specifics of the page content but instead on the time elapsed from the moment the user initiates the page load (like clicking a link) to the appearance of the first visual element on the screen.
 FP is important because it reflects the user's initial perception of the page load speed.

 ```ts
 const observer = new PerformanceObserver((list) => {